Call4CodeEcoWarrior/GreenPredictor/README.md

 ### What's the problem?

+Food and Agriculture industies across the world face the challenge of wastage of fresh produce fruits and vegatebles.
+Regions with abundance of the produce are not able to consume and so they get decomposed and waste.
+And other regions due to shortage are not able to consume these produce even if in demand.

-Part of the World Health Organization's guidance on limiting further spread of COVID-19 is to practice social distancing.
+d Health Organization's guidance on limiting further spread of COVID-19 is to practice social distancing.
 As a result, schools in most affected areas are taking precautionary measures by closing their facilities.
 With school-aged children at home for an indeterminate amount of time, keeping them engaged, entertained, and on top of their education is important.

 ### How can technology help?